Flooring Options For Garden Sheds

 As with concrete slabs, SteelChief recommends rebated wooden flooring to maximise water tightness:

 For timber-floored sheds, less site preparation is needed than for concrete slab-based sheds.
 However, you’ll still want to:

 - Add crushed rock to level and stabilize the site

 Note that the top of the frame for your timber base should always sit at least 50mm above the surrounding surface:

 The optimal choice here depends on the amount of fall on your site, the size of the shed, and how much wind exposure you’re dealing with.

 If your site has significant fall on it, a convenient option is to add a subfloor.
 With a subfloor, building a level platform for your shed is a simple matter of cutting the posts to suit the fall.

-Here’s an example of one of our subfloors before installation:
+Here’s an example of one of our subfloors after installation: